 All gem Ugrandites except Uvarovite and possibly Melanite can be referred to as Grandites, with major mixing in varying proportions between only 2 end member species, Grossular and Andradite.

 Light Green Andradite

 Demantoids are also the only Garnets that are commonly treated, with low heat being applied to drive out the yellow and brown color.
 Heat alters the valence state of iron from Fe2+ to Fe3+, and may eliminate intervalence charge transfer processes that produce yellow and brown color in Andradite.
-The trivalent iron (Fe3+) remaining in green Demantoid after heat treatment is yellowish green.
+The trivalent iron (Fe3+) remaining in green Demantoid after heat treatment is responsible for yellowish green color typical of Demantoid.
 Dark green color in Chrome Demantoids is due to a small amount of chromium and possibly vanadium that is present in addition to the iron, and these Garnets show a red reaction under a Chelsea filter.